Tudat/tudat/_sources/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst.txt

 Available acceleration models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As stated above, the :literal:`createAccelerationModelsMap` function uses your environment and settings for the accelerations to automatically retrieve and put together all functions used to calculate the accelerations during each function evaluation of the numerical scheme.
+For reference, we first provide a bried list of available acceleration models:

+- Point-mass gravity (central of third-body)
+- Spherical harmonic gravity (central of third-body)
+- Mutual spherical harmonic gravity (central of third-body)
+- Aerodynamic acceleration
+- Cannonball radiation pressure
+- Thrust acceleration
+- Relativistic acceleration correction (IERS 2010 Conventions)
+- Empiricical accelerations (constant, sine and cosine of true anomaly components in RSW frame)
+- Tidal effect on natural satellites (Lainey et al., 2007, 2012)

-For reference, we provide a list of available acceleration models, below, including example of how to add settings for the model to the :class:`SelectedAccelerationMap`.
+Subsequently, we provide details on how to add settings for the model to the :class:`SelectedAccelerationMap`.
 In addition, we define the list of environment models required for their creation.

 .. class:: AccelerationSettings